MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-scripts.md

 ---
 # Run R scripts in Power BI Desktop

-You can run R scripts directly in Power BI Desktop and import the resulting semantic models into a Power BI Desktop data model.
+You can run R scripts directly in Power BI Desktop and import the resulting datasets into a Power BI Desktop data model.

 ## Install R